Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Methodology

 \subsection{Identification of Survey Participants}

-Survey participants were identified by retrieving a list of all available PyPI libraries from an endpoint\footnote{\url{https://pypi.org/simple/}} and, where available, extracting author or maintainer email addresses from an additional endpoint\footnote{\url{https://pypi.org/pypi/<package_name>/json}}.
+Survey participants were identified by retrieving a list of all available PyPI libraries from an endpoint~\cite{pypi-simple} and, where available, extracting author or maintainer email addresses from an additional endpoint~\cite{pypi-json}.
 The contact details are voluntarily provided by their authors and maintainers when packaging and publishing a package on PyPI~\cite{pypi_metadata_tutorial}.
 To ensure compliance with PyPI’s policies regarding the scientific use of this contact information, we reached out to a representative of the Python Packaging Authority (PyPA)---the working group responsible for maintaining core packaging infrastructure and tools within the Python ecosystem, of which PyPI is a central component~\cite{pypa_website}.
 When distributing the survey via email, we ensured a concise and respectful tone to minimize disruption for recipients who chose not to participate.
+To preserve anonymity and minimize barriers to participation, we deliberately did not collect detailed demographic or expertise-related information about respondents.